 This magnificent walking track allows you to meander under the shade of towering Melaleuca trees to observe a distinctly unique wetland ecosystem.

-To access the walk, drive 15 minutes north of central Mackay toward the Mackay Marina along Harbour Road.
-Turn left on Slade Point Road and then left onto Keeleys Road.
+To access the walk, drive 15 minutes north of central Mackay towards the Mackay Marina along Harbour Road.
+Turn left on Slade Point Road and once you reach the Melaleuca forest, turn left onto Keeleys Road.
+The entrance to the trail is on the left with a small car park and information boards.

 Keep an eye out for the tree-top storm debris which embedded itself amongst the tree tops during a wind storm.
 The debris has been up there for more than 20 years, surviving many wet season cyclones.

 Insect repellent is extremely advisable as this area has a very prominent mosquito population.
 There are no fresh water stations or toilets along this walk.
-The nearest public facilities can be found further along Keeleys Road at the Andergrove Shopping Centre.
+The nearest public facilities can be found further along Keeleys Road, which turns into Oak Street, at the Andergrove Shopping Centre, or at the Mackay Marina or Slade Point Beach.